-- [78.
-The representative of Jordan said that a voluntary preshipment inspection scheme was planned which would provide bona fide importers an opportunity to avoid delays and uncertainties concerning customs clearance.
+- 93. The representative of Jordan said that a voluntary preshipment inspection scheme was planned which would provide bona fide importers an opportunity to avoid delays and uncertainties concerning customs clearance.
 Customs would be required to accept documentation establishing the classification and value of goods provided by certification bodies accredited by the Government of Jordan.
 Customs inspection or checking of containers sealed by certification bodies would be limited.
-The costs of preshipment inspection services would be borne by the importer. - 79.
+The costs of preshipment inspection services would be borne by the importer. - 94.
 Jordan would choose an accredited international company to perform the preshipment inspections.
 The tender document required the selected company to ensure that the operation of the scheme would be consistent with WTO requirements, in particular the Agreement on Preshipment Inspection.
-Instructions for this company were being elaborated based on the criteria laid down by WTO. - 80.
-A member requested Jordan to report in detail on its preshipment inspection contract, and sought a commitment from Jordan that the operations of this firm would be consistent with the relevant WTO Agreements, in particular GATT Article VIII, the Agreement on Preshipment Inspection and the Agreement on the Implementation of Article VII of the GATT 1994.] - 81.
-The representative of Jordan replied that Jordan did not yet have a system of preshipment inspection.
-Should preshipment inspection be introduced in the future, Jordan would ensure that the system will be in full conformity with the WTO Agreement on Preshipment Inspection.
+Instructions for this company were being elaborated based on the criteria laid down by WTO. - 95.
+A member requested Jordan to report in detail on its preshipment inspection contract, and sought a commitment from Jordan that the operations of this firm would be consistent with the relevant WTO Agreements, in particular GATT Article VIII, the Agreement on Preshipment Inspection and the Agreement on the Implementation of Article VII of the GATT 1994.
+In reply, the representative of Jordan said that Jordan did not yet have a system of preshipment inspection, and did not intend to establish such a system in the near future. - 96.
+[The representative of Jordan stated that if Jordan in the future engaged the services of a preshipment inspection service provider Jordan would ensure that the requirements of the Agreement on Preshipment Inspection were implemented in full.
+He confirmed that Jordan would ensure that the operations of any such preshipment inspection firm would meet WTO norms, including the establishment of charges and fees consistent with Article VIII of the GATT 1994, observance of due process and the transparency requirements of the relevant WTO Agreements, in particular Article X of the GATT 1994, the Agreement on Preshipment Inspection and the Agreement on the Implementation of Article VII of the GATT 1994, as well as the substantive provisions of these Agreements.
+The Working Party took note of these commitments.]